 Karla’s versions of Brubeck classics such as “Take Five,” “Far More Blue,” and “Trav’lin Blues” are heard on jazz radio internationally.

 Karla is a proud graduate of the University of Missouri-St. Louis, where she earned a degree in Speech Communications with certification to teach speech and drama.
-In 2017, she was named an artist-in-residence with the Jazz Studies department at Kennesaw State University.
-She teaches applied vocal jazz to aspiring singers embracing the art form, a role she relishes.
+In addition to performing, writing and recording, Harris is an artist-in-residence with the Jazz Studies department at Kennesaw State University.
+She teaches Applied Vocal Jazz to aspiring singers, a role she relishes.